“No one has ever become poor by giving.” – Anne Frank

 Ice Cream Social

 Planning in conjunction with a larger event can increase participation.
-There are national events such as CHD Awareness Week in March, or I am Conquering CHD Campaign in August.
+There are national events such as CHD Awareness Week in February, or #Conquering CHD Week in August.
 Or you can find a local event, such as community garage sale weekend, larger craft fair, or during tourist season.

-Creating an event on Facebook allows you to share, tweet and email a link to your activity.
+Creating an event on Facebook allows you to share and email a link to your activity.
 Change your profile or personal page to reflect the activity.

 Identify a group of potential supporters to email about your campaign.
 Reach out to friends, relatives, co-workers, community group members, teachers and others who may not normally find you on social media.
 Make it heartfelt; share your story.